LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 Blonde on Blonde – Bob Dylan

 Maybe not.
-But there’s no question that Dylan was on an incredible hot streak in the mid-sixties, one that saw him release 3 albums that cemented his transition from folk to rock and put him in the very forefront of the contemporary music scene.
+But there’s no question that Dylan was on an incredible hot streak in the mid-sixties, one that saw him release 3 albums that cemented his transition from folk to rock and put him at the very forefront of the contemporary music scene.

 That trio of albums began with Bringing It All Back Home, continued with Highway 61 Revisited, and reached the pinnacle with the 1966 release of one of the first double albums in rock history, Blonde on Blonde.

-While the album peaked at #9 on the Billboard album chart (not too shabby), it has since gone to be recognized as one of the greatest rock albums of all time.
+While the album peaked at #9 on the Billboard album chart (not too shabby), it has since gone on to be recognized as one of the greatest rock albums of all time.

-Dylan started to record this record with his back-up band, then known as the Hawks, now known as the Band.
+Dylan started to record this record with his backup band, then known as the Hawks, now known as the Band.
 But they were only able to crank out one track (“One of Us Must Know (Sooner or Later)”) that made it onto the final album.

 According to Kooper the name of the album as well as most of the song titles were invented by Dylan on the spur of the moment when they were doing the final mix down.